top of page

 [Note: In 2002, we celebrated the 75th anniversary of the Church with Bishop Hae Jong Kim and district superintendent Robert Higginbotham.]

 In the first place, and of less importance than the Service that has marked our congregation, is the maintenance of the physical plant.
 Our original heating plant was fired with oil, as a buried tank car to the north of the Church testified.
-Later, coal was used, with an under-floor stoker from the coal room under the rear courtyard.
-Since then, gas has been used, and the janitor has been relieved to perform his proper functions.
+Later, coal was used, with an under-floor stoker located in the coal room beneath the rear courtyard.
+Since then, gas has been used, and the janitor has been relieved of his duties to perform his proper functions.

 After twenty years, it was found that the Church's stone walls had been shoddily pointed, and the whole Church was re-mortared.
-Unfortunately, the Church's cast stone trim would not stand the weathering and, despite the repeated coating of paraffin paint, continued to deteriorate until, in 1976, all of the copings had to be covered with lead-clad copper flashing, and the rest of the cast stone recovered.
+Unfortunately, the Church's cast stone trim would not withstand the weathering, and despite repeated coating with paraffin paint, it continued to deteriorate.
+As a result, in 1976, all the copings had to be covered with lead-clad copper flashing, and the rest of the cast stone was recovered.

-The electrical wiring was replaced entirely so our present lighting could be safely used.
+The electrical wiring was replaced entirely so that our present lighting could be used safely.

-The entire heating control system has been rebuilt so that the congregation and the Church School classes may be comfortable.
+The entire heating control system has been rebuilt to ensure the congregation and Church School classes are comfortable.
 The church offering is not entirely devoted to the comfort of our people; it is remembered that a Church is an institution to comfort the afflicted and to afflict the comfortable.

 Our beautiful stained glass windows have been protected by Lexan sheeting, which will also affect heat savings in the Church.
-[Of course, experts often change their mind--there are now plate glass protective panes...]
+[Of course, experts often change their minds--there are now plate glass protective panes...]

 It should be noted that in 1948, our own Rev. Stephen T. Crary dedicated a World War II Memorial Altar in the Chapel, which lists the honored names of those who served their country.
-This altar was designed by Marion Sanford, recently of Warren, who has gained fame in sculpture.
+This altar was designed by Marion Sanford, recently of Warren, who has gained fame as a sculptor.

 This Church is but a building.
-Where have we served The Church, and who has served us?
-From our, Church has gone as ministers Bruce A. S. Wright, Morgan P. Noyes, Adolph P. Weaver, Stephen T. Crary, Frank C. Marlett, Jack MacDonald, Johan Stohl, and Keith Rieder.
+Where have we served the Church, and who has served us?
+From our Church have gone as ministers Bruce A. S. Wright, Morgan P. Noyes, Adolph P. Weaver, Stephen T. Crary, Frank C. Marlett, Jack MacDonald, Johan Stohl, and Keith Rieder.
 From our, Church have gone as missionaries Anna Samuelson Schreiber to Angola, Pearl Lund to Korea, Dorcas Hall to India, Martha McConnell, Jennie Smith, and Pauline Pittman.
-From our Church have gone in Christian social work Helen Noyes, Ethel M. Olson, Margaret Niederlander Hulslander, Charles R. Eaton.
-These have justified our Church in their Faith.
+From our Church, Helen Noyes, Ethel M. Olson, Margaret Niederlander Hulslander, and Charles R. Eaton have gone into Christian social work.
+These have justified our Church in its Faith.

 Charles T. Greer............................1923-1932